BI Leadership Capability Assessment Framework

 Leaders Develop Leaders

 The shift from individual contributor to leader is one of the hardest transitions in a career — and the least supported.
 Developing the next generation of BI leaders is the highest-leverage investment a leader can make.
+I make every best effort to identiy leaders among my team during the early stages, mentor them and promote them.
+I would ensure that they are provided with the best environment to grow.

 Want to learn more about the framework?